harrisonlab/phytophthora_fragariae/reciprocal_BLAST.md

 ##Create a fasta file of the genes required for BLAST

-Merge header files together in new folder
+Merge header files together in new folder and create fasta file

 ```bash
 NewDir=analysis/reciprocal_BLAST/